-As an influencer partnership takes shape, the influencer marketing manager must work with the influencer to make sure that both parties are on the same page.
+As an influencer partnership takes shape, the influencer marketing manager must work with the influencer to ensure that both parties are on the same page.

 The manager creates the influencer campaign brief that outlines:

-Lastly, the influencer marketing manager should make sure to have all contracts in place to protect both the brand and the influencer.
+Lastly, the influencer marketing manager should have all contracts in place to protect both the brand and the influencer.

-It is not sustainable to endure fallout with high-performing influencers since new influencer acquisition takes more time and effort than retaining those influencers.
-Influencer relations managers take steps to make their influencers feel valued and reduce turnover.
+It is not sustainable to endure fallout with high-performing influencers since new influencer acquisition takes more time than retaining them.
+Successful influencer managers make their creators feel valued and reduce turnover.